 - Excellent high-speed rail links to London and Europe

 - Magnificent riverside locations, countryside and heritage assets

-- New Universities at Medway Campus and Further Education facilities and two University Technical Colleges opening by 2015
+- New Universities at Medway Campus, excellent Further Education facilities and two University Technical Colleges opening by 2015

-- Relatively cheap business accommodation and housing costs
+- Relatively low-cost business accommodation and housing costs

 Some of the Challenges –

 - Fewer people have a degree compared with in the wider greater south east.
 But they are increasing proportionately faster so the gap is closing